adiakbhargava/valentine-card/README.md

 # Interactive Elements
 - "No" button, represented by 'pmo', playfully moves away when the user tries to hover over it
-- "Yes" button, represented by 'ts', triggers a celebratory heart animation when clicked
+- "Yes" button, represented by 'ts', triggers a celebratory heart animation and message when clicked

 # Styling Features
 - Flexbox-based layouts for responsive positioning